 This trend comes as a result of the needs of the workforce.
-Older workers whose generation was long the backbone of most companies generally tended to be highly motivated by their work and built their lives around it.
+Older employees whose generation was long the backbone of most companies generally tended to be highly motivated by their work and built their lives around it.
 As they age out of the workforce, their replacements tend to be workers from younger generations with a more fulfillment-seeking mindset.
 The personnel mix contains a blend of everything in between, and the HR department must stretch to meet the needs of each of these groups to keep the entire organization running smoothly.

 As such, this explosion of employee-facing technology can either transform your workplace with the ability to work in a more agile and efficient manner or it can paralyze your personnel with an overabundance of options.
-Focus on achieving "digital dexterity, an agile enterprise in which people are empowered to deal effectively with dynamic, non-routine work," says Gartner's David F. Carr.

 The graying of the baby boomer generation means that companies won't be able to wait any longer to optimize their talent tactics toward younger generations.
 This constituency puts a high priority on options when making choices to accept and stay in a job.
 For example, a recent survey ranked flexible work options as the number one retention tactic.